ualibraries/ace-audit-manager/README.md

 This docker image was created via the [manual instructions](https://wiki.umiacs.umd.edu/adapt/index.php/Ace:Audit_Manager_Installation_Guide) for setting up the ACE audit manager.
 The [source code](https://gitlab.umiacs.umd.edu/adapt/ace) for the entire ACE suite is hosted on [gitlab](https://gitlab.umiacs.umd.edu/groups/adapt)

-A good [comparison chart](http://digitalpowrr.niu.edu/digital-preservation-101/tool-grid/) between different archiveval storage systems is provided by digitalpowrr.
+A good [comparison chart](http://digitalpowrr.niu.edu/digital-preservation-101/tool-grid/) between different archival storage systems is provided by digitalpowrr.

 ## Dependencies

 ### Host system dependencies

 1. [docker-compose](https://docs.docker.com/compose/overview/) is installed on the system.
 2. The host system's time synchronized with a master [ntp](https://en.wikipedia.org/wiki/Network_Time_Protocol) server.
 3. No other service on the system is listening at port 8080.